MAY 1–4, 2025

 No. Due to the YACEP guidelines students who are not present for the entire 20 contact hours will not receive or be eligible to apply for CEUs.

-Are the 2 presenters teaching the whole 20 hrs?
+Is the lead faculty teaching the whole 20 hrs?

-The 20 hour training is designed to be taught by the two presenters collaboratively as well as individually, and is also supplemented by additional SYF Faculty.
+The 20 hour training is curated by Reggie Hubbard, and is supplemented by additional SYF Faculty.

 What is the amount of time between lecture, practices, and group work?